System-Level Leadership for all Talent Acquisition and Workforce Development Efforts

 - Drive effective recruitment and sourcing efforts, lead the administration of the employee performance management process, develop strategies to increase employee retention and engagement, implement practices to optimize HR technology, oversee all system-level recruiters, and manage outreach initiatives and financial budgeting.

 - Seeking a leader with significant HR and talent management leadership experience in a healthcare setting, as well as a background in workforce planning and development.

 - Master’s degree and HRCI or SHRM certification required.

-- DCH Health System includes three hospitals and 800+ acute patient care beds, in addition to 122 nursing home beds and nearly 5,000 total employees
+- As a local, community-owned, not-for-profit organization, the DCH Health System has been providing quality health care services for nearly 100 years to citizens in West Alabama through its three hospitals and 800+ acute patient care beds, 122 nursing home beds, and nearly 5,000 total employees.

 - Home to the University of Alabama, Tuscaloosa is known as one of the top places to live, offering the excitement of SEC athletics, exposure to major industries, and easy access to both Atlanta and the panhandle beaches.

-- This is an opportunity offering incredible stability for both you and your family in a beautiful, clean southern setting.
+- This is an opportunity offering incredible stability for both you and your family in a beautiful southern setting.

 - Tuscaloosa has approximately 182,000 residents, is located along the banks of the Black Warrior River and has appeared in Money magazine’s annual list of the country’s best places to live.
 The ranking is based on qualities most valued in a place to live as stated by Money magazine subscribers.